openstack-archive/tripleo-docs/deploy-guide/source/features/multiple_overclouds.rst

 modified.
 Then the location would be specified to the deploy command using the --templates flag.

-The templates could be managed using seperate directories for each deployed cloud::
+The templates could be managed using separate directories for each deployed cloud::

     ~stack/undercloud-templates